OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 hidden: true
 ---

+Modeling is integral part of engineering and probably any other domain.
+With the popularity of deep learning a new type of black box model in form of artificial neural networks is on the way of replacing in parts models of the traditional approaches.
+However we think that this does not mean that traditional models will be less significant, but they might get even more important in some domains.
+Traditional models can for example be used to feed the deep learning algorithms that (at the moment) are hungry for large amounts of data, by generating data using classical modeling approaches.

+In the domain of control theory, *Optimal Control* explicitly relies on a (white-box) model for the dynamical system, while (model-free) *Reinforcement Learning* trains a black-box model without knowing the behavior of the system (or environment, or plant).
+The two disciplines overlap where optimal control relies on black-box model for the dynamical system, or where optimal control solutations are used to train neural networks, or where reinforcement learning depends on some kind of model (model-based reinforcement learning).

 In this article we show implement the simulation model of a **double pendulum on a cart**, or **double-pole cart**, or **double cart-pole**.
 At the end of the article we will be simulate the double pendulum system on a cart like this: